 [product_table columns="name,price,add-to-cart" variations="dropdown"]

 Note: The variation dropdowns will only display if you have added a price for your variations.
-If there is no price, then Option 3 will be used instead.
+If there is no price, then Option 3 will be used instead and the add to cart button will link to the single product page.

 Option 2 – List each variation on its own row

-To list each variation on a separate row, add
+To list each variation on a separate row, choose ‘Show as separate rows (1 per variation)’ from the ‘Variations’ option on the plugin settings page, or add

 variations="separate" to the product table shortcode.